-- () Patients MUST be mechanically ventilated prior to administration of NMBAs. - 1 Adequate sedative and analgesic therapy MUST be provided prior to and for the duration of neuromuscular blockade. - 1 Prophylactic eye care should be administered to all patients for the duration of neuromuscular blockade. - Level 1 - > None - Level 2 - NMBA therapy should be monitored using either clinical assessment of respiratory function or presence of shivering OR peripheral nerve stimulation [Train of Four (TOF) monitoring]. - Level 3 - > There is inadequate data to support the routine use of NMBAs. - NMBAs should be reserved for the following situations: - Medical management of refractory intra-abdominal hypertension or elevated intracranial pressures - Facilitation of mechanical ventilation with refractory hypoxemia / hypercarbia - Treatment of muscle contractures associated with tetanus - Treatment of shivering during therapeutic hypothermia - > Cisatracurium is our NMBA of choice. - > In patients able to tolerate interruption of neuromuscular blockade, the NMBA infusion should be interrupted daily to assess motor function and level of sedation. - > Physical therapy should be provided to patients on NMBAs.
+- Level 2 - NMBA therapy should be monitored using either clinical assessment of respiratory function or presence of shivering or peripheral nerve stimulation [Train of Four (TOF) monitoring]. - NMBA therapy can be used for a short course (<48 hours) of paralysis in patients with severe ARDS (PaO2/FiO2 ratio <150). - Level 3 - > There is inadequate data to support the routine use of NMBAs. - > NMBAs should be reserved for the following situations: - Medical management of refractory intra-abdominal hypertension or elevated intracranial pressures - Facilitation of mechanical ventilation with refractory hypoxemia / hypercarbia - Treatment of muscle contractures associated with tetanus - Treatment of shivering during therapeutic hypothermia - > Cisatracurium is the NMBA of choice for renal and hepatic impaired patients.
+Although, rocuronium is primarily used at our institution. - In patients able to tolerate interruption of neuromuscular blockade, the NMBA infusion should be interrupted daily to assess motor function and level of sedation. - > Physical therapy should be provided to patients on NMBAs.